How to Hire Employees in an LLC in Louisiana (2025 Guide)

 Youth Labor

 Work hours of children under the age of 16 are strictly regulated in the State.
 Employers are prohibited from employing children to work beyond 3 hours during their school days and more than 8 hours on non-school days.
 In total, the minors should not work beyond 18 hours during a school week, and for more than 40 hours in a non-school week, or outside of the hours of 7 a.m. and 7 p.m.
-All minor workers are entitled to a food break between 5 hours work schedule.
+All minor workers are entitled to a food break after 5 hours of work.

 Rights of The Employees in Louisiana

-Employees’ rights in Louisiana are to protect them from getting exploited.
+Employees’ rights in Louisiana are to protect them from exploitation.
 These rights are governed by the State and should be followed by all the LLCs.

 Anti-discriminatory Practices